 When someone does you a big favor — a really big one, like saving your life — you remember it forever.
-And it turns out we humans aren’t the only ones who feel thankful like that.
-In a story sent by our friend and fan David S., back in 2011 a man in Rio de Janeiro, Brazil found a penguin lying on the rocks, covered with oil.
-The poor bird couldn’t swim or fish for food.
+It turns out penguins feel thankful like that, too.
+In a story sent by our fan David S., back in 2011 a man in Rio de Janeiro, Brazil found a penguin lying on the rocks, covered with oil.
+The poor bird couldn’t swim to find food.
 So the man, Joao Pereira de Souza, cleaned up the penguin, fed him and took care of him, naming his new buddy Dindim.
-Once Dindim was strong and healthy again, he swam off into the ocean — but he comes back to Rio every year to visit Joao! as we see in this cute photo.
-Most penguins live in or near Antarctica, far from warm sunny Rio…so Dindim swims 5,000 miles every year for these visits!
-Even if Dindim can’t talk like a human, he does everything he can to say think-you.
+Once Dindim was strong and healthy again, he swam off into the ocean — but he comes back to Rio every year to visit Joao!
+Most penguins live in or near Antarctica, far from warm, sunny Rio.
+So Dindim swims 5,000 miles every year to visit Joao, just to say think-you.

 Wee ones: Joao used to work as a fisherman.
 If he catches 3 fish and Dindim catches 1, how many fish do they catch together?

 Little kids: If Joao catches 3 fish and Dindim catches 1 more than that, now how many fish do they catch?
-Bonus: If Dindim made his 1st visit in 2012, what number visit is this in 2016?
+Bonus: If Dindim made his 1st visit in 2012, in what year did he make his 5th visit?

 Big kids: Penguins are super-fluffy, with up to 100 feathers in just a square inch of skin!
 If you count 200 feathers counting by 10s, what are the last 3 numbers you say?
-Bonus: Joao is 71 years old now, in 2016.
-If in 2009 he was 8 times as old as Dindim was at the time, how old is Dindim today?
+Bonus: Joao was 67 years old in 2012.
+If in 2009 he was 8 times as old as Dindim was at the time, how much older than Dindim is Joao?
 (Hint if needed: 8 is 2 x 2 x 2, so to divide by 8, you just cut the number in half, then halve it again, then halve a third time.)

 The sky’s the limit: Maybe Joao should swim partway to meet Dindim in the ocean.
 If Dindim swims to him from 2,500 miles away, and Dindim swims 4 times as fast as Joao, how far from Rio do they meet if they start at the same time?